USS Pompon: Post-war service as radar picket

 On 11 May 1946 Pompon was decommissioned and placed in the U.S. Atlantic Reserve Fleet, New London.
-On 15 June 1953 she recommissioned as SSR-267, after being converted to the latest type radar picket submarine.
+On 15 June 1953 she was recommissioned as SSR-267, after being converted to the latest type radar picket submarine.

 After a shakedown cruise to Guantanamo Bay, Cuba, she reported to her new home port at Norfolk, Va.
 In November she departed for the Mediterranean where she operated with the 6th Fleet until 4 February 1954.
 In January 1955 she again left the Virginia Capes area, this time for the Caribbean, returning in March.
 Pompon returned to the Caribbean in February 1956.
 From 6 July to 3 October she operated in the Mediterranean.

 During September and October 1957 Pompon participated in the large scale NATO exercise "Strikeback", visiting the Clyde River, Scotland; Le Havre, France; and Portland, England.
 She continued to operate in the Atlantic and Caribbean until 17 June 1958 when she entered the Mediterranean, remaining there until September.
 Returning to Norfolk, she then operated off the east coast until placed in commission in reserve at Charleston 2 February 1959.